-Job profile: Software tester
+Job profile: Become a software tester

 Software testing is an integral part of software or application development.
 No application is ready for release until it has been put through rigorous and comprehensive testing by competent software testers or QA experts, as they’re sometimes known.
 The software tester performs a vital role in software development.
 It is her (or his) responsibility to ensure quality, efficacy, and security of the final product.